 IT Program Managers rake in the most money, with average earnings of about $122K annually; Senior Business Analysts come in second with average earnings amounting to $97K, while Financial Advisors and Relationship Managers rank near the top as well ($90K and around $85K, respectively).
 Investment Accountants at TIAA-CREF do not see much in the way of financial compensation and represent one of the lower-paid positions ($52K on average) at the company.

 Years of Experience

-For those who claim five to nine years of work experience, pay on average amounts to around $83K annually.
-For those with one to four years of experience, median paychecks reach $66K per year.
-The largest fraction of TIAA-CREF people (29 percent) have been working for 10-19 years and earn about $90K annually on average.
+Between the one and five year mark, median pay is approximately $64K per year.
+For those with five to nine years of experience, average earnings amount to about $81K annually.
+The largest fraction of TIAA-CREF people (28 percent) have been working for 10-19 years and earn $92K per year on average.

 Certifications and Degrees